EvanDotPro/EdpMarkdown/README.md

 Installation
 ------------
-To install EdpMarkdown, simply clone this repository into your modules directory and enable it in your `configs/application.config.php` file.
+To install EdpMarkdown, simply recursively clone this repository (`git clone --recursive`) into your ZF2 modules directory and enable it in your `configs/application.config.php` file.
 That's it!

 Usage
 -----